underscoreio/underscoreio/src/html/_drafts/designing-error-handling.md

 It is very useful to know the location (file name and line number) of an error.
 Exceptions provide this through the stack trace, but if we roll our own error types we must add the location ourselves.
 We can use macros to extract location information, but it is probably simpler to created a sealed subtype of `Exception` as the root of our algebraic data types, and use `fillInStackTrace` to capture location information.
 Wrap this up behind a convenience constructor and we'll always have location information for debugging.

-## Union types.
+## Union types

 Finally, we see that we often repeat error types as we move between layers.
-For example, both the database and service layers have `NotFound` errors that mean essentially the same thing.
+For example, both the database and service layers [in the example](https://gist.github.com/noelwelsh/9cacc8683bf3231b9219) have `NotFound` errors that mean essentially the same thing.
 Inheritance restricts us to tree shaped subtyping relationships.
 We can't "reach into" the `DatabaseError` type to pull out just the `NotFound` case for inclusion in `ServiceError`.

 If we used a logical extension of `Either` (or `\/`) that we can piece together types in an ad-hoc way.
 For example, we could use `\/[NotFound, BadPassword]` to represent our errors, and if we wanted to extend to more cases we could use `\/[NotFound, \/[BadPassword, NotFound]]` and so on, forming a list structure.
 The [shapeless](https://github.com/milessabin/shapeless) `Coproduct` provides a generalisation of this idea.